a)

 eligible

-eligible students who are siblings of students currently receiving a
+students who are siblings of students currently receiving a

-scholarship from a scholarship granting organization.
+scholarship from a scholarship granting organization

-treated equally for purposes of awarding scholarships, and eligible students in
+awarding scholarships, and eligible students in the second priority group do

-any one priority group do not receive a preference when applying for a
+not receive a preference when applying for a scholarship in a subsequent year.

 EXAMPLE: Student A files his application on February 1, resides